 Follow links, also called ‘dofollow links’, provide SEO equity or juice to the referred site.
 On the other hand, nofollow links stop equity from being transferred.
 By default, all links are considered as follow links.

 The number of internal links that a page has is an important ranking factor.
 Google’s PageRank calculation is determined based on the quality and quantity of links to a webpage.

 Therefore, internal links are a good way to denote the importance of pages within your site.
 If one page on a website has a lot more links or pages linking to it than another page on the same site, then Google may assume that this page is important as it is being linked to a lot.
 Consequently, pages with little to no links are deemed inferior.

 Link depth is the number of clicks required to reach a given page on the website starting from the homepage.
 It is also known as click depth or page depth.

-Usually, the About Us and Contact Us pages have a click depth of 1 as they are linked to from the main menu.
+Usually, the About Us and Contact Us pages have a click depth of 1 as they are linked from the main menu.
 Certain products, services, and blog posts may require the user to navigate further and deeper into the website to be reached.

 Proper linking improves your structure and lets Google know what pages you consider important.
 You must strategically add links within your content.

 DigitalBull GO Tip: Use Google Search Console to check the internal links coming to each page of your website and make changes based on the importance of the pages by turning off links to unnecessary pages and pushing more internal links to key pages.